cpham97/microsoft-graph-docs/content/walkthroughs/xamarin.md

 **Using declarations**

-Add these declarations to the top of the file:
+Make sure you have these declarations to the top of the file:

 ```c#
 using Microsoft.Graph;